Threat Outbreak Alert: Fake Purchase Order Notification Email Messages on January 22, 2014

 2014 January 22 22:27 GMT

-Cisco Security Intelligence Operations has detected significant activity related to spam email messages that claim to contain a purchase order notification for the recipient.
+Cisco Security has detected significant activity related to spam email messages that claim to contain a purchase order notification for the recipient.
 The text in the email message attempts to persuade the recipient to open the attachment to view the order details and invoice.
 However, the .zip attachment contains a malicious .exe file that, when executed, attempts to infect the system with malicious code.

 Email messages that are related to this threat (RuleID8577) may contain the following files: